How To Diagnose Stomach Cancer

 Biopsy

 Some cancers growing in deeper layers of the stomach wall can be difficult to biopsy with a standard endoscopy.
-If your doctors suspect that the cancer is located deeper in the stomach wall, they can use a different imaging test called an endoscopic ultrasound (EUS).
-This procedure uses a thin, hollow needle that is guided to a specific area deep in the stomach wall to get the biopsy sample.
+If doctors suspect the cancer is located deeper in the stomach wall, they can use a different imaging test called an endoscopic ultrasound (EUS).
+This procedure uses a thin, hollow needle that is guided to a specific area deep in the stomach wall to take the biopsy sample.

-Biopsy samples are subsequently sent to a laboratory, where a pathologist examines them under a microscope to see if they contain cancer cells.
+Biopsy samples are sent to a laboratory, where a pathologist examines them under a microscope to see if they contain cancer cells.
 If they do, the pathologist can also determine what type of gastric cancer and how aggressive it is.

 Barium X-rays